vivaria/edisonrul.ing/docs/source/cards/t/the-beginning-of-the-end.md

 ### Card Rulings

-●Removing from play 5 DARK monsters from your GY is a cost to activate this card.
+*   Removing from play 5 DARK monsters from your GY is a cost to activate this card.